 Works for roofing need to be done in a timely fashion.
 If they are not, then in the process, some roofing materials may be affected.
 The construction can take anywhere from 1 to 3 days or more for larger structures, depending on the height of the roof.

-Companies who do not offer high-quality services prefer not to be in operation for a long time.
+Companies that do not offer high-quality services prefer not to be in operation for a long time.
 However, businesses that have been able to thrive for several years show that they have a proven record of happy consumers.
 Ask the company how long they have been in the company to decide the category in which they may suit.

 Question #5: Will I be updated all the way through the project?